morrownr/8812au/Bridged_Wireless_Access_Point.md

 ```
 rtw_vht_enable=1 rtw_switch_usb_mode=2
 ```
-Note: For USB3 adapters based on Mediatek mt7612ux chipsets, the following module parameter may be needed for best performance:
+Note: For USB3 adapters based on Mediatek mt7612u or my7612un chipsets, the following module parameter may be needed for best performance:
 ```
 disable_usb_sg=1
 ```